-Although we have implemented self-cleaning drive-teeth and made it so no lubrication is required, there may one day be the need to disassemble Hemera for maintenance.
+Although we have implemented self-cleaning drive-teeth, there may one day be the need to disassemble Hemera for maintenance.
 If maintenance is required, the internal mechanisms are easily accessible by removing the fan, and undoing the two faceplate screws.
 Full access is available to clean and replace parts even while filament is loaded.
 When you pop off the faceplate the filament, idler and spring all come along too, as one neat assembly.

 Quality control considerations